-NOTE: A vessel that sets square sails, spinnakers or other sails that are relatively cumbersome to quickly ease, reef or furl would need to be assessed as a proposal for an equivalent solution; see Part B of this Standard.
+NOTE: A vessel that sets square sails, spinnakers or other sails that are relatively cumbersome to quickly ease, reef or furl would need to be assessed as a proposal for an equivalent solution.

-- b) The vessel shall be provided with an auxiliary means of propulsive power sufficient to control and manoeuvre the vessel when under bare poles. - c) Deck openings shall be- - fitted with weathertight closures; - ii) arranged to minimise the possibility of flooding the hull at large angles of heel by being located on or near the centre line of the vessel; and - iii) arranged to ensure that, apart from air pipes to tanks, no opening regardless of size which may lead to progressive flooding shall be immersed at an angle of heel of less than 40 degrees.
+- b) The vessel shall be provided with an auxiliary means of propulsive power sufficient to control and manoeuvre the vessel when under bare poles. - c) Deck openings shall be- - fitted with weathertight closures; - arranged to minimise the possibility of flooding the hull at large angles of heel by being located on or near the centre line of the vessel; and - iii) arranged to ensure that, apart from air pipes to tanks, no opening regardless of size which may lead to progressive flooding shall be immersed at an angle of heel of less than 40 degrees.